UniMath/agda-unimath/src/set-theory/strict-complemented-inequality-cardinals.lagda.md

 {{#concept "complemented less than" Disambiguation="set-cardinal" Agda=le-complemented-Cardinal}}
-a cardinal `Y`, written `X <ᵈ Y`, if `X ≤ᵈ Y` and `Y ≰ᵈ X`, in the sense that a representative of `X` merely decidably embeds into a representative of `Y`, and a representative of `Y` merely decidably embeds into a representative of `X`.
+a cardinal `Y`, written `X <ᵈ Y`, if `X ≤ᵈ Y` and `Y ≰ᵈ X`, in the sense that a representative of `X` merely decidably embeds into a representative of `Y`, and a representative of `Y` does not merely decidably embed into a representative of `X`.

 ## Definitions